-As we enter the digital age where exposure and popularity determines the success of failures of media outlets, existing international media channels will inevitably need to portray and deliver stories in which their target audience would find appealing.
+As we enter the age of ‘likes, clicks and shares’, where exposure and popularity determines the success or failure of the industry, many newspapers and channels will inevitably have to tell stories in a way that their target audience would find appealing.

-That’s how it all began, with the ambition to express one’s genuine ideas from the local perspective, and then sharing it to readers from afar.
+That’s how it all began, with the ambition to express one’s genuine ideas from the local perspective, and then sharing it with readers from everywhere else.

-May it be newspapers, magazines, books, songs, art, poetry, sentences, phrases, words or punctuation… They will all be meaningless if they do not serve and one and true purpose of building a connection.
+May it be newspapers, magazines, books, songs, art, poetry, sentences, phrases, words or punctuation… They will all be meaningless if they do not serve and their true purpose of building a connection.

 On top of all that, we also do sincerely hope that, in this day and age of youth apathy in everything; in this day and age of over-flooding of pop culture and a gradual disappearance of well-informed and intellectual debates; we as the youth of the world can stand up and tell people that yes we do care, and yes we will act.